mpathak87/Tntp.QAExercise/README.md

 - Perform a [pull request](https://help.github.com/articles/about-pull-requests/), and we'll be able to see your code in the TNTP account!

 Feel free to reach out at any time to your contact at TNTP with any questions. **Good luck!**

+## Instructions

+The test are in test.js file.
+The test cases are created in selenium webdriver/node.js/mocha/chai.
+-Install node js on to your machine in order to run the test.
+-Install selenium webdriver with following command:npm install --save selenium-webdriver -Install chai with following command: npm install --save chai -Install mocha with following command npm install --save mocha -The following command is for selenium standalone server : java -jar seleniumjar.version.jar on the command line/console.
+-Open another instance of command/Console run the following command mocha --timeout 3000.